Edgemoor Neighborhood

 Monthly Business Meeting

-which would include guest speakers representing the Port of Bellingham vision
+would include guest speakers representing the Port of Bellingham vision for the

 reports to a minimum to allow time for those presentations.
 He did want to let